-To calculate the alignment probabilities, we use the partially-learned knowledge of the model about the meanings of words (reflected in their meaning probabilities).
-That is, the probability of aligning a meaning element and a word is proportional to the meaning probability of that meaning element for the word.
-In addition, we assume that words in an utterance tend to contribute non-overlapping elements in the corresponding scene.
-In other words, if there is evidence in the meaning probabilities (prior to receiving the current input pair) that a meaning element in the current scene is strongly associated with a word in the current utterance, it is less likely for the meaning element to be (strongly) aligned with another word in the same utterance.
+that a meaning element in the current scene is strongly associated with a word in the current utterance, it is less likely for the meaning element to be (strongly) aligned with another word in the same utterance.
 Fig. 2 presents a situation where the model encounters an utterance including some familiar words (e.g., Joe, an, eating) and some novel ones (e.g., apple).
 For two of the familiar words, an and eating, the model has learned strong associations between the word and its correct meaning, and hence establishes high-confidence alignments between the two (shown as very thick lines).
 For a word whose meaning is not learned yet (e.g., apple), uniform (and weak) alignments are established between the word and those meaning elements that are not strongly aligned to any other word in the utterance (here, quickly, big, red, apple, and hand).
 Intuitively, the model assumes that all five of these elements are equally likely to be the meaning of the novel word apple, and that it is not very likely that the other elements (e.g., joe, eat, a) are the meaning of this word.
 Even though the model has previously seen the word Joe co-occurring with its meaning, it has not yet established a reliable association between the two.
-Thus, the model establishes a somewhat strong alignment between Joe and its meaning, but also some weaker alignments between the word and the novel meaning elements in the scene representation (shown as dashed lines).
+Thus, the model establishes a somewhat strong alignment between Joe and its meaning, but also some weaker alignments between the word and the novel meaning elements in the scene representation (shown as dashed lines).4

 As the second step of processing an input pair, the meaning probabilities of the words in the current utterance are updated according to the accumulated (probabilistic) evidence from prior co-occurrences of words and meaning elements (reflected in the alignment probabilities).
 This evidence is collected by maintaining a running total of the alignment probabilities over all input pairs encountered so far.
-The running total for a word and a meaning element - referred to as the association score between the two - is increased by their alignment probability (a value between 0 and 1) every time the two appear together in an input pair.
+The running total for a word and a meaning element-referred to as the association score between the two-is increased by their alignment probability (a value between 0 and 1) every time the two appear together in an input pair.
 In other words, each time a word and a meaning element appear in an input pair together, we add to their association score a probability that reflects the confidence of the model that their co-occurrence is indeed because the meaning element is associated with the word.
 In summary, in this step the model updates the association scores for all of the words and meaning elements in an input pair based on the calculated alignment probabilities for that pair, and then revises the meaning probabilities of the words in the utterance accordingly.
 Fig. 3 shows two sample meaning probability distributions after processing the input pair presented in Fig. 2.
-For the word eating whose meaning has already been learned by the model, the meaning probability distribution for the novel word apple shows that its meaning is not learned yet, but also that the model has formed a probabilistic assumption about the possible meanings of the word.
+For the word eating whose meaning has already been learned by the model, the meaning probability distribution is skewed towards the correct meaning element eat.
+The meaning probability distribution for the novel word apple shows that its meaning is not learned yet, but also that the model has formed a probabilistic assumption about the possible meanings of the word.

-Figure 3: A greyscale representation of the meaning probability distributions for the words eating and apple.
+Fig. 3.
+A grayscale representation of the meaning probability distributions for the words eating and apple.
 Intensity of the color of each small box shows the confidence of the model in mapping a specific symbol to a specific word in the learned lexicon.